ralflorent/namefully-docs/versioned_docs/version-1.1.0/resources.md

 ---

 `namefully` provides some ready-made recipes with some extra functionalities.
 They work independently.
-That is to say, you don't need an instance of `namefully` to work with a specific name part like a first name, for example.
+That is to say, you don't need an instance of `Namefully` to work with a specific name part like a first name, for example.

 They are 3 basic classes: